PythonNovice5/owasp_juice_shop_tests/README.md

 ### Instructions

-1. **Install Docker**: Follow the installation instructions for your operating system from the [Docker website](https://docs.docker.com/get-docker/).
+1. **Install Docker (If not installed)**: Follow the installation instructions for your operating system from the [Docker website](https://docs.docker.com/get-docker/).

 2. **Pull the Juice Shop Docker Image**:
    ```bash